 Google owns the two biggest search engines in the world: #1 is their very own Google.com search engine, which they created.
 And #2 is YouTube, which Google purchased in 2006.
-In other words, there’s a heck of a lot of folks who use YouTube to find information.
+In other words, there’s a heck of a lot of folks who use Google properties to find information and learn new things.

 In retrospect, it was obviously a smart idea for Google to buy YouTube.
 But it represents an even bolder vision when you realize that when they shelled out $1.65B to make the purchase, YouTube wasn’t making any money.
 In fact, it was losing a ton of money (worse than owning a boat).
 And furthermore, YouTube wasn’t anticipated to make money for years.

 How many of us can see the value of something that’s losing money and then buy it anyway, only to pump tons more cash into building it before it could become profitable?

 Having said that, I guess anyone who buys a fixer-upper house knowing the potential for the basic structure and property is exercising a similar investment savvy, albeit on a smaller scale.
-However, there is this distinct difference: buying and selling fixer-upper homes to make money is common.
+Yet, there is this distinct difference: buying and selling fixer-upper homes to make money is common.
 What Google was attempting to do with YouTube had never been done previously and there were some enormous technical challenges ahead of them to make it successful.

 Of course, the money that Google does make via YouTube is from advertising, which is Google’s cash cow.
 So it wasn’t truly a long stretch of their imagination to envision that what they needed to do was convert all those viewers into revenue from advertisers.
 And even though they’ve certainly accomplished that; it took over a decade.